tjmcmanus/Journey-to-AI/labs/gettingstarted/getstarted.md

 ## Cloud Pak for Data: defined

-Cloud Pak for Data (CPD) is an integrated end-to-end data and analytics platform designed to help make data more accessible and trusted, as well as to provide access to many analytical tools to help your organization gain insights from your data.
+Cloud Pak for Data is an integrated end-to-end data and analytics platform designed to help make data more accessible and trusted, as well as to provide access to many analytical tools to help your organization gain insights from your data.

-CPD provides the data platform that accelerates the journey up the "AI Ladder."
+Cloud Pak for Data provides the data platform that accelerates the journey up the "AI Ladder."
 With it, you can quickly build, train, deploy, and manage machine learning (ML) models to create applications with Artificial intelligence (AI).
-CPD provides inventory and cataloging of your data sources, self-service shopping for data, and data integration and refinement capabilities.
+Cloud Pak for Data provides inventory and cataloging of your data sources, self-service shopping for data, and data integration and refinement capabilities.
 Thus, high quality and trusted data can be more easily prepared, assembled and used in one modern, integrated, collaborative and scalable platform.

 Cloud Pak for Data is installed on the foundation of OpenShift for the cluster this workshop uses.